-Peeping Tom terrorizing women in Midtown Sacramento
+Peeping Tom terrorizing women in midtown Sacramento

 "He's just escalating, and this behavior is getting worse and worse.
 We are worried for ourselves and we don't know what he is capable of," Moffett said.

 These women say this man is active around their apartments typically from about midnight to 6 a.m.
-One woman said he was watching and trying to talk to her through her blinds at 5 a.m.
+A third woman said he was watching and trying to talk to her through her blinds at 5 a.m.

-"It's hard when you don't feel safe in your own homes," said Alvarado.
+"It's hard when you don't feel safe in your own homes," Alvarado said.

 "We need to rely on our neighbors and there's power in numbers, right?
-With this story, there [is] power in numbers and we have to come together as a community," said neighbor, Lindsey Slama.
+With this story, there [is] power in numbers and we have to come together as a community," Lindsey Slama, a midtown resident, said.

 The Sacramento Police Department issued the following statement about the women's claims: